Today’s opening times

 Bay windows are built out from the walls of the house and can require planning permission to build to the front of the house.
 The bay window has windows on the front and at the sides and for these reasons, bay windows are the most expensive to replace.

-A uPVC bay window will cost 100% more than the average casement window.
+To replace uPVC bay windows including install will cost 100% more than the average casement window.

 Unplasticised Poly Vinyl Chloride, otherwise known as uPVC, has been one of the most popular choices for double glazed windows in the UK since the eighties.